peterddrummond/xspde_matlab/doc/source/api.rst

     Coordinate grids of :math:`x`, :math:`y`, :math:`z`.

-.. attribute:: x{n}
+.. attribute:: r{n}

-    Higher dimensions are labeled numerically as :math:`x_1`,..  :math:`x_6`, and so on.
+    Higher dimensions are labeled numerically as :math:`r_1`,..  :math:`r_6`, and so on.
 This numerical axis convention can be set even for lower dimensions if ``in.numberaxis`` is set to 1.

 .. attribute:: kx